bruno-collections/bruno-starter-guide/README.md

 Before starting, please ensure you have:

-- 🧑‍💻 Basic understanding of APIs and HTTP methods (GET, POST, PUT, DELETE)
+- 🧑‍💻 Basic understanding of APIs
-- 🔗 Familiarity with JSON data format
 - 🧰 [Bruno](https://www.usebruno.com/downloads) installed on your system
-- 💾 Git installed and configured (optional, recommended for collaboration challenges)
+- 💾 Git installed

 ## 🏁 Getting Started